-Consistent with the WSG, carriers are asked for their voluntary cooperation to adjust schedules to meet the targeted scheduling limits in order to minimize potential congestion and delay.
-For the Summer 2023 scheduling season, the voluntary, targeted hourly scheduling limits remains at 79 operations and 43 operations per half-hour.
-To help with a balance between arrivals and departures, the targeted maximum number of scheduled arrivals or departures, respectively, is 43 in an hour and 24 in a half-hour.
+deliver passengers to their destinations more reliably and on time.
+To balance arrivals and departures, the targeted maximum number of scheduled arrivals and departures, respectively, will be 42 in an hour and 23 in a half-hour.
 These targets are expected to allow some higher levels of operations in certain periods (not to exceed the hourly limits) and some recovery from lower demand in adjacent periods.
-Consistent with general established practice at EWR, the FAA will accept flights above the limits if the flights were operated as approved, or treated as operated, by the same carrier on a regular basis in the previous corresponding season (i.e., Summer 2022) and consistent with the recent DOT reassignment of 16 peak-hour runway timings.9
+Consistent with general established practice at EWR, the FAA will accept flights above the limits if the flights were operated as approved, or treated as operated, by the same carrier on a regular basis in the previous corresponding season (i.e., Summer 2023) and consistent with the recent DOT reassignment of 16 peak-hour runway timings .
+However, the FAA does not intend to approve requests for new flights unless they can be accommodated within the targeted limits.
+The FAA is seeking carriers' voluntary cooperation to get scheduled operations down to the new targeted scheduling limits.